-MATH170 Math Education in Practice 1 credit
+MATH170 Math Education in Practice 1 credi

-Prerequisite: Grade of "B" or better in MATH172 with two letters of recommendation from instructors at NVCC and permission of the Division Director, Math Department Chair, or Math Lab Supervisor.
+Prerequisite: Grade of "B" or better in MATH172 with two letters of recommendation from instructors at NVCC and permission of the Division Director or Math Department Chair.
 This course provides students the opportunity to develop their communication skills in mathematics.
 Students will assist and tutor peers in mathematics using appropriate technology for a minimum of three hours per week for 14 weeks in the Academic Center for Excellence at Naugatuck Valley Community College under the supervision of a math instructor.
-The course may be taken up to three times for a maximum of 3 credit hours.
+The course may be taken up to three times for a maximum of 3 credit hours

-MATH172 College Algebra 3 credits
+MATH172 College Algebra